 Expert Insights

-Linguists and communication experts emphasize the importance of cultural sensitivity in language learning.
-Understanding the cultural context behind phrases like "My name is" can significantly improve your communication skills and foster better relationships.
+Linguists and communication experts stress the importance of cultural sensitivity in language learning.
+Understanding the cultural context behind phrases like "My name is" can significantly improve your communication skills and grow better relationships It's one of those things that adds up.
+That's the whole idea..

 According to language acquisition studies, learners who focus on both grammar and cultural nuances tend to be more effective communicators.
 This holistic approach allows for a deeper understanding of the language and its application in real-world situations.